-This year’s Expo welcomed almost 5,000 people, with more than 200 hours of speeches, presentations and activities across our two main stages, four theatre rooms, pop-up university workshops and in our exhibition zones on the conference floor.
+Last year’s Expo welcomed almost 5,000 people, with more than 200 hours of speeches, presentations and activities across our two main stages, four theatre rooms, pop-up university workshops and in our exhibition zones on the conference floor.

 Developing the long term plan for the NHS

 This year’s Expo also focused on the long term plan for the NHS, which will set out the ambitions for improvement over the next decade.
 Delegates heard how it will include three key areas covering life stage programmes, clinical priorities and enablers of improvement.

 They were also able to hear the latest developments and record their views in a series of Theatre seminars and Pop-up university workshops, and on our Have Your Say Wall.

 Emily Ahmed, Patient and Public Involvement Lead at UCL Partners – an academic health science partnership – spoke about how personalising maternity care and providing more choice can increase safety and improve outcomes for women and their babies.

 Dr Nikita Kanani MBE, interim Director of Primary Care at NHS England, discussed how primary care networks are enabling improvements.
 They are helping GPs and social care to work closer and place patients at the centre of their care, as well as providing better access to more services for people in their local services.

 The long term plan is still being developed and it is vital all those who rely on, work in, or alongside the NHS, contribute their ideas and insights to it.